fede0ter0/neo4j_graphs/README.md

 - Airflow webserver will be available at `http://localhost:8080/home`.
 Also, Neo4j service interface will be at `http://localhost:7474`.
 - In the Airflow UI, it should appear the DAG `dag_uniprot`.
 It can be ran manually, and should take some seconds to finish.
 After that, you can get into the
 Neo4j browser and type `MATCH (n) RETURN n;`.
 That will show every graph in the database.
 You should see two different types of nodes: `proteins` and `genes`.
-That is what I have implemented for now.